 Waste that cannot be eliminated should always be recycled.
 Business recycling in many industries is necessary to meet legal obligations and compliance.
 Using recycling schemes will also help to enhance your company’s corporate image.
 Recycling will also reduce waste management and handling costs, and help to reduce landfill demands.

-In the office, waste can be reduced by switching to digital.
+In the office, waste can be reduced by switching to digital – so why not continue the electronic communications we've become so great at while working from home?
 Provide your employees with a plethora of efficient digital tools and encourage a paperless working environment.
 Is there really a need to print off copies of emails or agendas when documents can be easily shared and stored digitally?
 Introducing recycling bins for different materials is another simple step to take.

 Showing your business cares for the environment through recycling gives customers confidence in your business ethics and increases their loyalty.
 It’s a great way of gaining an advantage over competitors, winning new customers and contracts too.
 Furthermore, in many cases, recycling products uses less energy than creating products from their raw materials.